rotsee/protokollen/README.md

 7. Check the mime type of the file
 8. If it looks like a valid protocol, upload it to Amazon S3

-Run `python harvest.py --help` for more info.
+Run `python harvest.py --help` for more info on how to feed data into the script.

 Extracting data from documents
 ------------------------------